doctrine/dbal/UPGRADE.md

 # Upgrade to 4.0

+## BC BREAK: removed default precision and scale of decimal columns.

+The DBAL no longer provides default values for precision and scale of decimal columns.

 ## BC BREAK: a non-empty WHERE clause is not enforced in data manipulation `Connection` methods.

 The `Connection::update()` and `::delete()` methods no longer enforce a non-empty WHERE clause.
 If modification